Synergy Art #1 – Suchiu/Dan Aykroyd

 And let’s now get to the elephant in the room we all know the Dan Aykroyd has produced an amazing vodka product that he calls “Crystal Head”.
 I didn’t see only one profile of a skull painting, I actually saw two.
 There they were overlapping.
 The one I have enhanced and if you look closely at the brushwork that the skull’s jaw is overlapping you’ll see an almost identical sized skull at the exact same angle as the one I’ve enhanced.

 So the skull has shown up naturally in my painting, what do you do with that?
 Well, what I did, I’m going to call it a cheat.
-Yes the skull was there by itself but in doing research on vodka I noticed he had a limited edition bottle that just blew me away with its awesome colouration.
-He called this Aurora, probably after the Aurora Borealis, it seemed to have a lot of the beautiful tones that you would see in when oil is sitting on water.
-With all of those wonderful rainbow refracted colours, I couldn’t resist and why should I that’s what Synergy is all about.
+Yes, the skull was there by itself but in doing research on vodka I noticed he had a limited edition bottle that just blew me away with its awesome coloration.
+He called this Aurora, probably after the Aurora Borealis, it seemed to have a lot of the beautiful tones that you would see when oil is sitting on the water.
+With all of those wonderful rainbow-refracted colors, I couldn’t resist and why should I that’s what Synergy is all about.

 What I thought was really amazing was that the skull came out of the raw brush marks of the background and the orb that Dan painted was touching its forehead.
 I painted it as a clear blue crystal orb just because it felt good.
 I have always understood that blue is a healing color that’s probably why it felt right to paint it that way.

 So here we have the Synergy starting all over again but the painting parts are actually being the synergy elements on their own.
 The skull seems to be communicating with the orb in a transcendental manner.
 What could be the outcome of that… I leave that up to you.

 Even the word I have been using “synergist” is something that will always pop up as a spelling mistake.
 It’s not in my book, I can call it whatever I wish, remember I made up the art form so I can also make up what I name those who get involved with it and this is how it works.